 Millionaires are just a different lot of people.
 They think different.
 They act different.
 They spend different.
 They are different.
 Just like my uncle used to say, “In order to lead the band, you have to turn your back on the crowd.”

 Incoming search terms:

-- rich people that look poor
+- how to look poor

-- rich people look poor
+- rich people who look poor

-- be rich look poor
+- Why the rich look poor